 I've never been a fan of Topps Chrome, even back when it was a new thing, it just felt lazy to me.

-ReplyDeleteThis comment has been removed by a blog administrator.
+ReplyDeleteThis comment has been removed by the author.

 ReplyDeleteYou cant go wrong with nickel Chromes.
 Even though the grey/silver gets repetitive after a while (especially in recent years due to Panini Prizm and OPC Platinum) I still gravitate toward them in low-end trades and nickel/dime boxes.
 I'm very close to completing the 2018 Chrome set, but 2019 is nice too ;)